7. Looking (and Being) Generous When You Have Less Money Than Your Friends

 “But Krista!”
 (That’s you.)
 “I don’t know anything about them!
 What if they’ve got a girlfriend or boyfriend already?
 What if they’re gay?
 What if they’re not gay?
 What if they’re asexual?
 What if they just get hit on every day (OBVIOUSLY THEY DO, LOOK AT THEM!!!) and are totally sick of it and want nothing more than to be left in peace?”

 Guess what?
 I DON’T CARE.
 These are all useless details, clouding your shining brilliant nerve.
-Get ready to become instantly bolder, because I’m going to teach you how to ask a stranger out in the quickest, politest way possible with much less scary rejection possibilities than usual.
+Get ready to become instantly bolder, because I’m going to teach you how to ask a stranger out in the quickest, politest way possible, with way fewer scary rejection possibilities than usual.
 You won’t have to have any prior knowledge of the object of your sudden affection’s situation—and the ball will stay COMPLETELY in their no-pressure court.

 Here’s what you do: